 So what are you waiting for, strap on those fins and go for your first dive! 🙂

 Credit: Sandhya Nagarajan

-Sandhya Nagarajan is a certified advance open water diver and travel blogger at www.sunandsandy.com with a passion for diving, travel and all things marine.
-She is currently on her long term dive trip to South East Asia.
+Sandhya Nagarajan is a certified advanced open water diver and travel blogger at www.sunandsandy.com with a passion for diving, travel and all things marine.
+She is currently on her long-term dive trip to South East Asia.